pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit add-Block-with-costumes >}}

 If you try the project now (click the green flag), you can see a single block appear in the middle of the stage.
-We won't want this to happen once we're using clones, so we'll tell Pytch not to show this sprite on start-up:

-{{< commit start-original-Block-not-shown >}}

-The block is also a bit big for the size of the Pytch stage.
-We'll fix that when we come to making the pyramid.
+Our next job will be to arrange lots of *clones* of this block into a pyramid.

 ## Make the pyramid